QurtiDev/Xan-RAT/README.md

 - Improving detection rules YARA, Sigma(We're already planning to add but you can also do so), etc.) and reducing false positives

-- Adding support for new RAT families or variants of this, either public or prviate
+- Adding support for new RAT families or variants of this, either public or private

 - Enhancing build scripts(the raw dlls should be pulled from their respective build repos not hardcoded, for now it's fine) and documentation of usage for research